Temple of the Winged Lions

 Inner Chamber (Cella)

-Through the entrance is a 100m² antechamber or entrance room typical of Greco-Roman temples.
+Through the entrance is a 100m² antechamber or entrance room typical of Greco-Roman temples in Israel and Jordan.
 The inner chamber or cella is flanked by columns.

 Temple Interior